 Create a budget if you don’t have one.
-You will not become rich doing this, however you will learn if you are saving money or are spending more than you make.
-Cut out excess spending; odds are some of your spending doesn’t make you happy.
+You will not become rich doing this, however, you will learn if you are saving money or are spending more than you make.
+Cut out excess spending; odds are some of your spendings doesn’t make you happy.
 Consider changing your spending habits on cable and internet.

 Also see: 6 Steps to Saving a 6-figure Net Worth

 Offensively Building Wealth by Earning More

 Earning more income is the offensive way to create wealth.
 By earning more, you can save more if you don’t increase your spending.
 You can save your way to wealth and become rich over time.
 However, this may take years.

 Increasing your earning power improves your ability to save.
 Investing saved money is like throwing fuel on a burning fire.

 Time is another meaningful factor for building wealth.
 Most do not reach millionaire status until after the age of 50.
 According to a Business Insider article – it takes the typical self-made millionaire at least 32 years to get rich.
 Planning, bold actions, and dedication will make you a millionaire in 10 years or less.
 Grant from Millennial Money became a millionaire in 5 years

 In my early years, I focused on spending less to save more.
 This worked and I saw results.
 However, I didn’t get the results I wanted.
 The balance of my bank account went up every month, but not at a large enough rate.